Rupiah Banda: Politics

 Banda was elected as a Member of Parliament for the Munali Constituency in 1978 and lost the seat to Simeon Kampata in 1983.
 Although he was defeated in the 1988 election, he took the issue to court.
 He also served for a time as Minister of State for Mines.

 In 1991, he was defeated in the Munali Constituency by the Movement for Multiparty Democracy (MMD) candidate Ronald Penza.
-Although he initially intended to run again for the seat in the 1996 election, he supported the UNIP's boycott of the election.
+Although he initially intended to run again for the seat in the 1996 election, he supported the United National Independence Party's boycott of the election.

 After President Mwanawasa was re-elected in September 2006, he appointed Banda vice-president on 9 October 2006, along with a new cabinet.
 Following his appointment he subsequently joined the MMD.
 Banda's appointment was widely viewed as a means of rewarding eastern Zambians for supporting the MMD in the election, as this was the first time that easterners had done so.

 Prior to a planned summit of the Southern African Development Community (SADC) in August 2007, Banda was sent by Mwanawasa to improve relations with neighboring Zimbabwe following Mwanawasa's criticism of Zimbabwean President Robert Mugabe.